 - This is a simplified version of a restaurant classic that skips any elaborate process such as making onion tomato masala, or grinding ginger and garlic.

-- It goes well with Indian breads or white or brown rice.
-See the section below for more details.
+- It is versatile - goes well with bread, white or brown rice.
+See the section below for pairing suggestions.

 - It lasts in the fridge for 2-3 days.
 It tastes better the next day :).
 See the section below for details on storing and reheating.

-This sauteed whole okra is another one of my favorites that does not require extensive prepping.
+This sauteed okra is another one of my favorites that does not require extensive prepping.

-Aloo mutter curry is one of those dishes that you can never go wrong with.
-It is a simple yet satisfying curry of potatoes and green peas cooked in a flavorful tomato gravy and some basic Indian spices.
+Aloo matar is one of those dishes that you can never go wrong with.

 Potatoes: You can make this recipe with any starchy potatoes.